Online-Marktplätze: E-Commerce Chancen und Risiken

 3: Fees

 It goes without saying that online marketplaces charge for the use of their platform.
-This exponentially increases the more services you use.
-Example: If you use Amazon's fulfilment service (FBA), in addition to the monthly fees for your Amazon account (39 EUR/month, as of August 2022) and the sales fees (0.99 EUR/item, as of August 2022), there may be additional costs, for example: storage costs, shipping costs, brokerage fees, refund and return fees, if applicable.
-If you calculate through all these items, you will find that your margin shrinks significantly.
-This is also the reason why many online retailers often sell cheaper in their own online store than on Amazon & Co. - they have to pass on far fewer fees to the customers.
+This increases the more services you use.
+One example: If you use Amazon's fulfillment service (FBA), in addition to the monthly fees for your Amazon account (39 EUR/month, as of August 2022) and the sales fees (0.99 EUR/item, as of August 2022), you may incur additional costs for warehousing, shipping, brokerage, and possibly also refund and return fees.
+If you calculate all these items, you will notice that your margin shrinks considerably.
+This is also the reason why many online retailers often sell cheaper in their own store than on Amazon & Co. - they have to pass on far fewer fees to the customers.

 4: Cannibalisation effects

-Taking a closer look at the previous point, where would you rather sell, in your own online store or via a marketplace?
+If you take a closer look at the previous point, where would you rather sell, in your own online store or via a marketplace?
 Provided the selling prices are the same, the answer should be quite clear.
-However, because of the familiarity of online marketplaces, there is a risk of cannibalisation effects.
-If that's the case, customers will buy from Amazon out of convenience, for example, instead of your own online store, even if they know it.
+However, due to the familiarity of online marketplaces, there is a risk of cannibalization effects.
+If that's the case, customers will buy from Amazon or eBay out of convenience, for example, rather than from your own online store, even if they know it.
 The power of habit can therefore also cost you part of your profits.

 Growing pains are often part of e-commerce success: with Latori, fashion label LIFE FAST DIE YOUNG's first drop under Shopify went smoothly.